 Whiff rate doesn’t paint an accurate picture when it comes to measuring a pitcher’s stuff.
 Whiff+ accounts for what whiff rate does not.
+For a look at which players are currently the best in the majors in this category, check out our metrics leaderboard.

 While command+ provides a more complete and accurate examination of a pitcher’s command, whiff+ can give a closer look at a pitcher’s stuff by determining the rate at which he generates swings and misses.